spalmas/SDG-MENARO/README.md

 -   **output/**

-    -   *indicator_data_MENARO.Rdata*: final database of indicators in MENARO used in analysis
+    -   *indicator_data_WORLD.Rdata*: final database of indicators used in analysis.
+All countries included.

 -   **source_data/**